nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-outlook-connector.md

 ## Functional Overview

-After installation and configuration of the Nuxeo Outlook Integration, you will see a new pane at the right hand side of your Outlook client.
+After installation and configuration of the Nuxeo Outlook Integration, you will see a new panel at the right hand side of your Outlook client.

 This panel gives you access to the Nuxeo repository.
 You can search for content, upload emails and other content to the repository and work with existing content.

 ![]({{file name='PaneCompleteRightDescription.png'}} ?w=350)

-Menu bar functions
+**Menu Bar Functions**

 <div class="table-scroll">
 <table class="hover">